 How To Increase Your Mortgage Preapproval Amount: A Guide To Getting The Most Home You Can Afford

 The right home can get expensive quickly.
-But what if the houses that fit your needs are above your preapproval amount?
-If it makes sense for your finances, it may be possible to give that preapproved amount a boost.
+But what if the houses that fit your needs cost more than your mortgage preapproval amount?
+If it makes sense for your finances, it may be possible to boost your preapproved amount.

 Let’s explore how to increase a mortgage preapproval amount if you aren’t happy with your original offer.